telerik/blazor-docs/components/aiprompt/views/commands.md

 ---
 title: Commands View
-page_title: AIPrompt Commands View
+page_title: AIPrompt - Commands View
-description: Explore the AIPrompt Commands View.
-Learn how to define custom commands.
+description: Explore the AIPrompt's  Commands view that displays a set of predefined commands and learn how to define your custom commands.
 slug: aiprompt-views-commands
 tags: telerik,blazor,aiprompt,ai,prompt,commands
 published: True